ubsuny/CP1-24-HW7/README.md

 **Hint:** You can use https://github.com/ubsuny/CompPhys/blob/main/Calculus/ for examples for the C/C++ code

-Generate one PR per implementation.
+Generate one PR per implementation and one PR for unit testing.
 Review each others PR.

 ## Task group 2 numerical calculation and presentation (max 4 members due till Monday)